 A Tale of Two Clients

-You look in the closets.
-You didn’t realize mom had all those clothes.
-You look in the medicine cabinets and start collecting all her prescription meds.
-You look at your watch and can’t believe what time it is.
-What are you going to do with all this stuff?
-You certainly don’t want it but surely someone can use it.
-You decide it’s time to go home.
-When you get home you go to the internet and start researching ways to get rid of stuff.
-You remember that a friend was in a similar situation a few years ago.
+Her loved one has passed away.
+They have generously left her the house AND all the contents.
+She knows that she will miss her mom, but also knows that she lived a full life, and she is happy that she could spend time with her in her declining years.
+She arranges a day for the kids to take the things they want.
+She goes through the filing cabinets and cleans out the fridge.
+She walks through the house.
+Mom loved her collection of hummels.
+She was a good cook and enjoyed kitchen gadgets.
+Her bookshelves are overflowing with the books she loved to read.
+She looks in the closets.
+She didn’t realize mom had all those clothes.
+Shelooks in the medicine cabinets and starts collecting all her prescription meds.
+She looks at her watch and can’t believe what time it is.
+What is she going to do with all this stuff?
+She certainly doesn’t want it but surely someone can use it.
+She decides it’s time to go home.
+When she gets home she goes to the internet and starts researching ways to get rid of stuff.
+She remembers that a friend was in a similar situation a few years ago.
 How did she handle the situation?
-You send her a text and she refers you to an estate sale company.
+Kim sends her a text and she refers her to an estate sale company.

 That’s when you realize you don’t have to do this alone.
 At Crossroads Estate Sales, we specialize in stepping in when life is too full, emotions are too fresh, or the to-do list is just too overwhelming.
 We take care of sorting, staging, pricing, and managing the entire sale with professionalism and compassion, so you can focus on what matters most.
 We simplify the process, respect the memories, and give you back your time helping you move through this transition with clarity, confidence, and peace of mind.